-*Initial survey year for this report covers all those attending the law school who completed the curriculum required to earn J.D. degree in 2013, whether or not they actually graduated in that calendar year.
+*Initial surveys year for this report covers all those attending the law school who completed the curriculum required to earn J.D. degree in 2013 and 2014, whether or not they actually graduated in that calendar year.

 (8) California Bar Examination (CBX) Passage Data

 a) Reporting period (five years): January 1, 2011 - December 31, 2015;

 b) Number of qualified graduates during the reporting period:

 | (1) Who took the CBX at least once during the reporting period:

 | (2) Who passed the CBX during the reporting period:

 | (3) Cumulative, pass rate for the reporting period:

 (b) (1) The information in subdivision (a) shall be disclosed in a standardized information report that is readily accessible to current and prospective students in a manner that is complete, accurate, and not misleading to a reasonable student or applicant.

 (2) The State Bar may create a standardized information report template.